jjvanzon/Circular-Language-Spec-Plans/future/tone-change/2020-04-tone-change-in-general-notes.md

 #### 2020-04-18 Done Brainstorm Writing Style

 - [x] ~~It kind of bothers me that the story starts in the middle.
 Where are the other sub-project descriptions?
 Maybe mixed with other big projects, like 'Software System Documentation'.
 Maybe.~~
 - [x] Brainstorm: I worry a lot if the words come off too strongly.
 On top of that I am not in a very subtle mood right now.
 If I was feeling more calm and friendly, I might have better judgement about it.
 Maybe I cannot do this right now.
 I can only judge language constructions, not whether it feels right.
-When my base line mood would be calm and friendly, I can just feel whether the words bump with that or not.
+When my base line mood might be calm and friendly, I can just feel whether the words bump with that or not.
 That might be easier.
 Sometimes just using calmer language, makes me calmer, but right now it does not seem to be working.
 - [x] Wording:
     - [x] Is it really such a problem, that I talk in definites about steps taken and rules of the systematics as I try to work them out?
 Maybe in talk like that, still add a 'might'.
-Imagine what if you would not explain to yourself, but to someone else that has to work it out further.
-Imagine what it would feel like if someone else read it.
+Imagine what if you might not explain to yourself, but to someone else that has to work it out further.
+Imagine what it might feel like if someone else read it.
 Like you're being dictated rules, perhaps.
     - [x] After that I might want to change command-like sentences and rule-like statements, to just add 'might' to it or other wiggle words.
-I would talk to myself that way, just maybe comes off harsh.
+I might talk to myself that way, just maybe comes off harsh.
 Maybe being less strict towards myself is also not a bad idea.
     - [x] Added maybe's.
     - [x] Perhaps after that a reformulation phase.
 I tend to come up with nicer flowing alternatives to just the word 'maybe'.
 - [x] Brainstorm wording: